li9com/learn-openshift/lab13-deployment-configs/README.md

 information_schema
 ```

-And, since, the current configuration was also update, a new historical state is also added
+And, since, the current configuration was update, a new historical state is also added

 ```
 $ oc rollout history dc/database